 Your Chromosome Painting contains a huge amount of information to explore.
 Take a look at this list of suggestions to get you started, or check out the blog post for even more information.

 - The Chromosome Painting uses colors to show which pieces of your genome came from which of the 31 Ancestry Composition populations.
 You can hover your mouse over the different populations to highlight where they are found in your DNA.

 - Talk with relatives or connect with them on 23andMe to compare which ancestries you have in common.
+If your parents are 23andMe users, you can connect with them to learn which chromosomes you inherited from which parent.
 See the Frequently Asked Question, How can I learn more about my ancestry by connecting with family members? to learn more.